clonebench/BigCloneBench/README.md

 [1] Jeffrey Svajlenko, Judith F. Islam, Iman Keivanloo, Chanchal K. Roy and Mohammad Mamun Mia, "Towards a Big Data Curated Benchmark of Inter-Project Code Clones", In Proceedings of the Early Research Achievements track of the 30th International Conference on Software Maintenance and Evolution (ICSME 2014), 5 pp., Victoria, Canada,  September 2014.

 [2] Jeffrey Svajlenko and Chanchal K. Roy, “Evaluating Clone Detection Tools with BigCloneBench”, In Proceedings of the 31st International Conference on Software Maintenance and Evolution (ICSME 2015), 10 pp., Bremen, Germany, September 2015.

+[3] Jeffrey Svjalenko and Chanchal K. Roy, "BigCloneEval: A Clone Detection Tool Evaluation Framework with BigCloneBench", In Proceedigns of the 32nd International Conference on Software Maintence and Evolution (ICSME 2016), to appear.

 Contact
 =======